KerkhoffTechnologies/docker-automysqlbackup/README.md

 See `backup-mysql` and configure-automysqlbackup for a more complete list of variables.

-You should mount these files from somewhere persistent:
+These files should be mounted from somewhere persistent:

 * `/root/.ssh/authorized_keys`
 * `/etc/ssh/ssh_host_dsa_key`